 - Define the Meaning of Results: You must define specific results if you're going to compensate people based on it.
 They must reflect on the compensation structure you establish.
 Communicate this structure to everybody.
 A base salary plus a monthly results-based bonus is recommended.
 It makes discrepancies in pay rates fair.
 Everyone can see and understand how and why top producers earn more.

 The Future of Work

-Most organizations understand that the future is not about the workplace.
-It is about creating a workforce.
-ROWE is designed to reduce wasted hours and unproductive, discontent employees.
+Most organizations understand that the future is not about the workplace; it's about creating a workforce.
+ROWE is designed to reduce wasted hours and attract more productive and dedicated employees.
 The goal is greater efficiency, productivity, and most of all - happiness.

 It's time to grow your company!